Mchy-DP/Mchy/README.md

     ```
     mchy.exe -v --log-file .\mchy.log .\hello_world.mchy
     ```
   - Want to know more about the language, check the documentation or examples.
-Want to see what over options you can give the compiler try running `mchy.exe --help` to see other options.
+Want to see what other options you can give the compiler try running `mchy.exe --help` to see other options.